-Domain name is like your address on the internet.
-There are billions of websites in the world wide web and trust me you need an address to be found.
+A domain name is like your address on the internet.
+There are billions of websites on the world wide web and you need an address to be found.

-Domain names are basically defined as the address one enters in their web browser to get to desired website.
+Domain names are basically defined as the address one enters in their web browser to get to the desired website.
 For instance, to get to our website you will need to type in our domain name i.e www.wpcube.co.nz

-A registered domain name is distinct to the website and unlike hosting, it cannot be shared among different websites.
+A registered domain name is unique to the website and unlike hosting, it cannot be shared.
 It can be used as the general name of the website and email or both.

-The domain name is the address that users have to enter to be able to come to your website and access the different functionalities.
+The domain name is the address that users have to enter to be able to come to your website and access the different resources.
 You can have a domain and not do anything with it.
-But you can’t own a website which does not have a domain name.
+But you can’t own a website that does not have a domain name.

-You might have noticed a domain name always ends with an extension i.e .com .co.nz .kiwi etc. When first it all started, the purpose was to let organisations identify themselves with relevant extension i.e if you are a charity organisation you would go with the .org extension.
+You might have noticed a domain name always ends with an extension i.e .com .co.nz .kiwi etc. When first it all started, the purpose was to let organisations identify themselves with relevant extensions i.e if you are a charity organisation you would go with the .org extension.

 Domains have levels and levels are based on their level in the DNS structure of the internet.
 Here are some examples

-However now non-residents can register as well (some restrictions may apply).
-There are some countries who are very strict (like our neighbor across the ditch) when it comes to registering a ccTLD.
-In this case, you have to be Australian resident or a registered business in the country to register a domain.
+However now non-residents can register as well (some restrictions do apply).
+There are some countries that are very strict (like our neighbor across the ditch) when it comes to registering a ccTLD.
+In this case, you have to be an Australian resident or a registered business in the country to register a domain.

-.nz DNS used to have strict three levels i.e name.domain.nz however back in September 2014 the domain name commission announced that domains could be registered at the second level i.e myname.nz.
+.nz DNS used to have strict three levels i.e name.domain.nz.
+However back in September 2014, the domain name commission announced that domains could be registered at the second level i.e myname.nz.

 Looking at the hierarchy of Domain Name System, the one under the second level is the third level – wpcube.co.nz – wpcube is the third level domain in this instance.

 It is so difficult that people actually make a living out of finding the right domain name for your business.
 Yes, there are many people who will spend hours researching to find the right domain for you.

 Unless your business sells products globally getting a generic TLD is not recommended.
-People trust locals and you will surprised to know how many people would pay extra to support a local business.
+People trust locals and you will be surprised to know how many people would pay extra to support a local business.
 So the buy a .nz domain.

-Every extension is there for a reason and yes, even though sometimes they look and sound better without serving the purpose (i.e cyb.org) it is always a good idea to keep the purpose in mind.
+Every extension is there for a reason and yes, even though sometimes they look and sound better without serving the purpose (i.e cyb.org).
+It is always a good idea to keep the purpose in mind.
 If it sounds and looks cool on one website, it does not mean it will work for you too.